Summer in the Rockies 2017

 The first week of field work will include geologic investigations of the Badlands and Black Hills of South Dakota, and Devil’s Tower and the Bighorn Mountains of Wyoming.

-The second week of field work will be based out of a field station in the Absaroka Mountains (central Rocky Mountains of Wyoming) followed by work in the Wind River Canyon (Owl Creek Mountains), before returning to campus.
+The second week of field work will be based out of a station in the Absaroka Mountains (central Rocky Mountains of Wyoming) followed by work in the Wind River Canyon (Owl Creek Mountains), before returning to campus.
 Additional post-trip study ends on Aug.
-18.
+14.

-GEOL105 carries I and PN course suffixes, thus partially fulfilling the general education graduation requirements.
+GEOL105 carries a Natural Science (PN) course suffix, thus partially fulfilling the general education graduation requirements.

-The program is limited to 16 students and is targeted toward newly enrolled students; therefore, priority is given to incoming first-year Augustana students, on a first-come, first-served basis.
+The program is limited to 12 students and is targeted toward newly enrolled students; therefore, priority is given to incoming first-year Augustana students.